Pawnhouse/devi-store/ReadMe.md

 3. **Backend Setup**:
     - Navigate to the [backend](backend) directory.
     - Add `.env` file here using [.env.template](backend/.env.template).
-    - Fill in the required data for the PostgreSQL database connection and Telegram bot.
+    - Fill in the required data for the PostgreSQL database connection, Telegram bot and CDEK map.
     - Run `npm install` to install dependencies.
     - Start the backend with `npm start` or `npm run dev` (for development with nodemon).

 4. **Frontend Setup**:
     - Navigate to the [frontend](frontend) directory.
     - Add `.env` file here using [.env.template](frontend/.env.template).
+    - Fill in Yandex API key for the CDEK map.
     - Run `npm install` to install dependencies.
     - Start the frontend with `npm run dev` to run the Next.js development server.